John Marshall (Royal Navy officer, born 1785): Early career

-John Marshall was born in 1785, descended from an ancient family.
-He joined the Royal Navy on 13 February 1800 as a first-class volunteer on board the 28-gun frigate HMS Aurora, commanded by Captain Thomas Gordon Caulfield.
+John Marshall was born in 1785.
+He joined the Royal Navy on 13 February 1800 as a first-class volunteer, a position held by young boys aspiring to become midshipmen.
+His first service was on board the 28-gun frigate HMS Aurora, commanded by Captain Thomas Gordon Caulfield.
 In March of the same year he was promoted to midshipman, and in Aurora he saw service on the Lisbon Station and in the Mediterranean Fleet.
 He left the ship in March 1802 when the Peace of Amiens came into effect, and instead joined the 38-gun frigate HMS Latona.
 In Latona he served in the English Channel and in the Baltic Sea through the Peace; in April 1803, just before the Peace ended, he re-joined Caulfield in a new command of his, the 50-gun fourth-rate HMS Grampus.
 Grampus was initially stationed in the Channel Islands off Guernsey, but was sent to serve on the East Indies Station on 29 June.
 In December 1805, still in the East Indies, Marshall followed Caulfield into the 74-gun ship of the line HMS Russell and at the same time was promoted to master's mate.
 In October 1806 the Commander-in-Chief, Rear-Admiral Sir Edward Pellew, had Marshall transferred to his flagship, the 74-gun ship of the line HMS Culloden, as an acting lieutenant.

-As such Marshall sailed with Culloden for Batavia to search for the Dutch squadron supposedly based there; on 27 November he participated in the Raid on Batavia where Pellew's squadron destroyed a frigate and a large number of smaller warships and merchantmen in the harbour.
+Marshall sailed with Culloden for Batavia to search for the Dutch squadron supposedly based there; on 27 November he participated in the Raid on Batavia where Pellew's squadron destroyed a frigate and a large number of smaller warships and merchantmen in the harbour.
 At the beginning of 1807 he returned to Russell to serve as one of her lieutenants, with the ship becoming flagship to the new Commander-in-Chief, Rear-Admiral William O'Bryen Drury, in 1809.
-In February of that year Marshall was brought down by a sickness and forced to invalid home so that he could recuperate.
+In February of that year Marshall fell ill and went home so that he could recuperate.
 By October he had recovered from his malady and on 24 October was appointed to serve on the 74-gun ship of the line HMS Aboukir, which was participating in the Walcheren Expedition and continued to do so until its end in December.

 Aboukir subsequently joined the Baltic squadron of Rear-Admiral Thomas Byam Martin that was tasked with supporting Russia against Napoleon's invasion of 1812.
 The squadron was integral to the defence against the Siege of Riga from July of that year, where Aboukir served as Martin's flagship.
 For part of the operations at Riga Marshall was given command of a gunboat to assist in bombarding the attacking French forces; the siege was lifted in December, but by this time Marshall had already left it, having been promoted to commander on 24 October and given command of the 16-gun brig-sloop HMS Procris in the East Indies.